Skip navigation

 A health care professional will take a blood sample from a vein in your arm, using a small needle.
 After the needle is inserted, a small amount of blood will be collected into a test tube or vial.
 You may feel a little sting when the needle goes in or out.

-• An oral glucose tolerance test (OGTT) is used to diagnose gestational diabetes, and type 2 diabetes and prediabetes in people who aren't pregnant.
-A blood sample will be taken before you have a sugary drink and then again, every hour for the next 2 or 3 hours.
+• An oral glucose tolerance test (OGTT) is used to diagnose gestational diabetes.
+In people who aren't pregnant, it's sometimes used to confirm a diagnosis of prediabetes or type 2 diabetes.
+You will need to fast for this test.
+A blood sample will be taken before you have a sugary drink.
+After you have the drink, more blood samples will be taken, usually about every hour for the next 2 or 3 hours.

 Will I need to do anything to prepare for the test?

-If your provider orders a fasting blood glucose test or an oral glucose tolerance test, you will need to fast (not eat or drink) for at least eight hours before the test.
+If your provider orders a fasting blood glucose test or an oral glucose tolerance test, you will need to fast for at least eight hours before the test.
+If your glucose test is part of a BMP or CMP test, you may need to fast.
 Other blood glucose tests don't require any special preparations.
 Ask your provider whether you need to fast before your glucose test.

 Are there any risks to the test?